AIEF's mission is to empower young Indigenous people to build a brighter future for themselves and for the nation.

 The AIEF Team works with hard heads, soft hearts and capable hands to deliver scholarships and support through AIEF’s two core programs: the AIEF Scholarship Program and the AIEF Pathways Program.

 These programs are part of AIEF’s transparent model, which has been designed to operate sustainably for the long term, and which ensures AIEF can support each scholarship student to the completion of their secondary and/or tertiary education.

 Under this model AIEF allocates 85% of income to the AIEF Scholarship Fund and the remaining 15% to AIEF’s operating reserve, making AIEF one of the most efficient, low cost non-profit organisations in Australia.

-AIEF has grown from one scholarship in 2008 to offer over 500 scholarships each year at 36 Educational Partners and universities across Australia.
+AIEF has grown from one scholarship in 2008 to offer around 400 scholarships each year at 29 Educational Partners and universities across Australia.

-AIEF was established in 2007 to replicate and scale the work of the St Joseph’s College Indigenous Fund (SJCIF) with a national program providing scholarships, mentoring and career support to Indigenous students in financial need.
+AIEF was established to replicate and scale the work of the St Joseph’s College Indigenous Fund (SJCIF) with a national program providing scholarships, career support and employment to Indigenous students in financial need.

-AIEF measures the success of its programs in terms of the rate of student success, which is defined as Year 12 completion followed by a successful transition into a sustainable career.
+AIEF measures the success of its programs in terms of the rate of student success, which is defined as Year 12 completion followed by a successful transition into employment or tertiary studies.